jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

      splunk package app <APP NAME>

-The file will be saved to %SPLUNK_HOME%\etc\system\static\app-packages\<APP NAME>.spl
+The app will be saved to %SPLUNK_HOME%\etc\system\static\app-packages\<APP NAME>.spl
       This process compresses the app into a .spl file and files are granted proper "Splunk" permissions to pass App Validation

 Navigate to https://illinois.splunkcloud.com/en-US/app/dmc/uploaded_apps and click "Upload App"

-Log in with your www.splunk.com creadentials & drag/drop the created <APP NAME>.spl package to begin the App Validation process
+Log in with your www.splunk.com creadentials & drag/drop <APP NAME>.spl into the Web interface to begin the App Validation process

 Once done you will be notified if the app is accepted & ready to install or rejected with a report detailing the reasons

 Installing apps initiates a Search Head Cluster restart